-22. This is the sum of Mainstream QR funds (£) for each UOA shown in the table Distribution of QR by unit of assessment.
+24. This is the sum of Mainstream QR funds (£) for each UOA shown in the table Distribution of QR by unit of assessment.
 The calculation of Mainstream QR funds is described below.
-A total of £1,061 million is being allocated for 2019-20.
-The steps to determine the mainstream QR allocations are described in 'Research England Guide to research and knowledge exchange funding 2019-20' (RE-P-2019-03),
+A total of £1,061 million is being allocated for 2020-21.
+The steps to determine the mainstream QR allocations will be described in the funding guide which will be published later in September.